melezhik/swat/README.md

     * Set this 1 if you want to disable color output in swat test report.

     * By default this setting is off.

-* output_mod - setting TAP output mode

-    * \`cpanparty' - format output for cpanparty service

-    * `\default' - this is default value, no formatting at all

 # Swat client